-YES, Your Child Can Work and Still Receive SSI!
+YES, You Can Work and Still Receive SSI!

 Early work experiences can have positive benefits for youth.
 In fact, working for pay during high school is one of the best predictors of future employment for youth who are blind or have low vision.
-You may be worried that your child will lose SSI benefits if he or she works, but that may not be true.
+You may be worried that you will lose SSI benefits if you work, but that may not be true.
 Keep reading to learn more.

 Note: The information in this document only applies to Supplemental Security Income (SSI).
-Before proceeding, check your child's award letter to be sure he or she is receiving SSI.
+Before proceeding, check your award letter to be sure you are receiving SSI.

-Your child may be eligible for the Student Earned Income Exclusion (SEIE).
-The SEIE applies if the student is under 22 and enrolled in a school or vocational training program that meets Social Security's requirements.
+You may be eligible for the Student Earned Income Exclusion (SEIE).
+The SEIE may apply if you are under 22 and enrolled in a school or vocational training program that meets Social Security's requirements.
 In 2020, the SEIE allows students receiving SSI benefits to work and earn up to \$1,900 per month, up to \$7,670 per year, without any change to their SSI payment.